sjbennett123/polarlarp/content/writing.md

 ---
 ```
+If there is something that you are not using don't populate it the system will handle it.

 #### Title

 A distinctive title for your module.
 Something that can be talked about around the shack that evokes the feel of your module.